bigmlcom/python/docs/index.rst

 `model_[id of the model]_predictions.csv`.
 For instance, when using `model/50c0de043b563519830001c2` to predict, the output file name will be `model_50c0de043b563519830001c2_predictions.csv`.
-An additional feature is that using `reuse=True` as agument will force the function to skip the creation of the file if it already exists.
+An additional feature is that using `reuse=True` as argument will force the function to skip the creation of the file if it already exists.
 This can be helpful when using repeatedly a bunch of models on the same test set.